NexusInk/Neuron/README.md

 **Windows Users**

-If you're running Windows use the `windows-setup` brance as all changes have been made.
+If you're running Windows use the `windows-setup` branch as all changes have been made.

 Usage
 -----